 Petitioners appear to contend that EPA should only consider a generation rate "demonstrated" if the entire existing fleet has attained that level.
 See Pet.
 Record Br.
 28. But an "adequately demonstrated" Best System is not limited to measures "in actual routine use somewhere"; rather, EPA may make a reasonable "projection based on existing technology" and may "hold the industry to a standard of improved design and operation advances, so long as there is substantial evidence that such improvements are feasible."
 80 Fed.
 Reg. at 64,720; see Portland Cement Ass'n v.
 Ruckelshaus, 486 F.2d 375, 391 (D.C.
 Cir.
 1973); Sierra Club v.
 Costle, 657 F.2d at 364.
 Here, EPA found that existing gas units "are designed for, and are demonstrably capable of, reliable and efficient operation at much higher annual capacity factors, as shown in observed historical data for particular units and their design and engineering specifications."
-Mitigation TSD 3-5, JA004036; see also id. at 3-5-3-6 & nn.15-18, JA004036-37; 80 Fed.
+Mitigation TSD 3-5, JA; see also id. at 3-5-3-6 & nn.15-18, JA; 80 Fed.
 Reg. at 64,799.

 Petitioners also claim EPA should have disregarded 2012 gas-fired generation data because natural gas prices were "historically low."
 Pet.
 Record Br.
-28; see Mitigation TSD 3-11-3-12 (the fleet-wide capacity factor increased by 15% in 2012), JA004042-43.
-Those data, however, are evidence that existing gas-fired generation can rapidly increase in response to market drivers, and, thus, are relevant to determining the technical feasibility of the rate of generation shift assumed in Building Block 2.
-Mitigation TSD 3-11, JA004042.
+28; see rapidly increase in response to market drivers, and, thus, are relevant to determining the technical feasibility of the rate of generation shift assumed in Building Block 2.
+Mitigation TSD 3-11, JA.
 Moreover, EPA did not look solely at 2012; rather, it conducted a robust analysis including data from other years and historical trends.
-E.g., id. at 3-5 nn.11-12 (citing sources), 3-11-3-12, JA004036, JA004042-43.
+E.g., id. at 3-5 nn.11-12 (citing sources), 3-11-3-12, JA, .